craftercms/docs/source/developers/cook-books/how-tos/using-war-overlays-with-crafter-engine.rst

 - you may find that you want to build classes in Java directly
 - or you may need to include dependencies in a deployment where Ivy and Grapes are not an option
-- or you may need to modify the Web.xml of the engine WAR file for some reason.
+- or you may need to modify the ``web.xml`` of the engine WAR file for some reason.

 These scenarios are an exception but they do come up.
 For these scenarios, you want to create a `Maven WAR Overlay <https://maven.apache.org/plugins/maven-war-plugin/overlays.html>`_.
 Overlays allow you to add and override contents of Crafter CMS component WARs like Crafter Studio, Engine, Profile, and Social.